wchiquito/jj-for-everyone.github.io/src/branching.md

 That's something we haven't seen before.
 Our version history is split into two **branches**.
 This is not unusal and lies at the core of how Jujutsu enables people to work independently from one another.
+But we don't know how to deal with this situation yet.

-If Jujutsu allowed Alice to push the `main` bookmark where she wanted to, Bob's work would effectively get deleted.
+If Jujutsu allowed Alice to push the `main` bookmark without knowing about Bob's update, his work would accidentally get deleted.
 Remember: The remote only considers commits worth keeping around if they are **reachable** from a bookmark.
 But if the `main` bookmark points to Alice's commit, Bob's commit is **not reachable** anymore, because it is not an ancestor of Alice's commit.

+Notice that the `main` branch appears **twice** in the log, both times with question marks `??`.
+This means Jujutsu isn't sure where the bookmark should point.
+Alice moved it to her commit, while it was moved to Bob's commit on the remote.
+Once Alice has decided where it should actually point, she can tell Jujutsu by explicitly moving it there.

 That's all interesting and the tree-shaped graph of our commits looks very pretty, but the teacher wants a version that includes both the program and the documentation.
 What should Alice and Bob do now?